Walmart helps lift stocks, trade fears steady

-U.S. stocks clocked modest gains in early trading on Thursday after solid results from Walmart and an easing of fears that ongoing trade wars won’t be as severe.
+U.S. stocks clocked modest gains in early trading on Thursday after solid quarterly results from Walmart and an easing of fears that ongoing trade wars won’t be as severe.

 Continue Reading Below